pulumi/docs/reference/programming-model.md

 #### Resource get (#resource-get)

-A `get` method is available on any resource.
-It and reads in the current value of an existing resource.
+A `get` method is available on any resource, which reads in the current value of an existing resource.
 The shape it returns corresponds to the type of the resource.

 ## Outputs and Inputs {#outputs}